getodk/central-backend/docs/api.md

 ## Dataset Metadata [GET /projects/{projectId}/datasets/{name}]

 Returns the metadata of a Dataset including properties and forms that create and consume the Dataset.

+You may optionally add the querystring parameter `?odata=true` to sanitize the property names to match the way they will be outputted for OData.

 + Parameters
     + projectId: `16` (number, required) - The numeric ID of the Project